gdbroman/broman.blog/_posts/2020/2020-10-17-vow-with-mediocrity.md

 What if, tomorrow morning upon awakening, you did everything *knowing* to be of goodness and importance, whilst avoiding the counter?

-How would such a humiliatingly simple, indeed, laughable promise - if kept - affect one's life, and humanity?
+How would such a humiliatingly simple - indeed laughable promise - if kept, affect one's life and humanity?

 Why don't we?
 Why the Übermensch an unrealizable ideal?